-Rhvac's calculations are performed per ACCA Manual J 8th Edition, Version 2, and ACCA Manual D. Rhvac is an ACCA approved Manual J and Manual D computer program.
+Rhvac's calculations are performed per ACCA Manual J 8th Edition, Version 2, ACCA Manual D, and ACCA Manual S. Rhvac is an ACCA approved Manual J, Manual D and Manual S computer program.
 Elite Software is a technical software partner with ACCA.

 Powered by ACCA Manual D (Ductwork Design)

-If you want to do a complete Manual D duct system analysis and include every duct section and fitting in the project, Rhvac also includes Tabular Manual D Ductsize.
+If you want to do a complete Manual D duct system analysis and include every duct section and fitting in the project, both Rhvac Desktop and Rhvac Online include Tabular Manual D Ductsize.
 This is a tabular input procedure as shown here where you can either enter your entire duct system or individual ducts.
-This unique tool includes a powerful Fitting Selector dialog that makes it easy to select from hundreds of fittings from ACCA's Manual D. For those who want to do a graphic Manual D analysis consider adding the Drawing Board and graphic Manual D Ductsize options to Rhvac.
+This unique tool includes a powerful Fitting Selector that makes it easy to select from hundreds of fittings from ACCA's Manual D. For those who don't need the complete Rhvac Online J, D, and S capabilities, but still want a low cost online Manual D analysis tool, Manual D Ductsize Online is the product for you.
+Manual D Ductsize Online is simply Rhvac Online with only the Tabular Manual D features activated.
+For those who want to do a graphic Manual D analysis, consider adding the Drawing Board and Graphic Manual D Ductsize options to Rhvac Desktop.

 Drawing Board and Graphic Manual D Duct Sizing

-The basic version of Rhvac provides complete Manual J load calculations and Manual D duct sizing using a simple manual entry tabular input process.
-The basic version of Rhvac provides no drawing capability, except at a demonstration level.
+The basic version of Rhvac Desktop and Rhvac Online provide complete Manual J load calculations and Manual D duct sizing using a simple manual entry tabular input process.
+Rhvac Online has no drawing capability and the basic version of Rhvac Desktop provides no drawing capability, except at a demonstration level.

-To be able to draw floor plans and have duct sections automatically placed and sized on the drawing, you need to activate both Drawing Board and the graphic Manual D Ductsize modules in Rhvac.
-These modules are already inside of basic Rhvac, but operating at a demo level that limits the size of the building and number of duct sections that can be drawn.
+To be able to draw floor plans and have duct sections automatically placed and sized on a drawing, you need to activate both Drawing Board and the Graphic Manual D Ductsize modules in Rhvac Desktop.
+These modules are already inside of basic Rhvac Desktop, but operating at a demo level that limits the size of the building and number of duct sections that can be drawn.

 Once these modules are activated, you can draw and calculate any size floor plan desired with any number of duct sections required.
 See the sample drawing here.